proinsias/an-independent-mind/docs/Books/The Theory That Would Not Die.md

 ---

+Volinsky had used Bayesian model averaging for sharing and averaging complementary models while working in 1997 on his Ph.D. thesis about predicting the probability that a patient will have a stroke. — location: [4495](kindle://book?action=open&asin=B0050QB3EQ&location=4495) ^ref-62809

+---
 Bayesian Model Averaging studies show that when two models that are not highly correlated are combined in a smart way, the combination often does better than either individual model." — location: [4499](kindle://book?action=open&asin=B0050QB3EQ&location=4499) ^ref-42182

 ---